headlamp-k8s/headlamp/docs/installation/in-cluster.md

 ## Accessing using OIDC

-Headlamp supports OIDC for cluster users to effortlessly log in.
+Headlamp supports OIDC for cluster users to effortlessly log in using a "Sign in" button.

 ![screenshot the login dialog for a cluster](./oidc_button.png)